 WKU Bonner Leaders

-The Bonner Leader program at WKU is a program designed to assistant student who have experience serving communities with their college education.
+The Bonner Leader program at WKU is a program designed to assist students who have experience serving communities with the cost of their college education.
 WKU Bonner students dedicate ten hours a week (300 hours per academic year) of community service and training and enrichment, and they receive a partial tuition scholarship and/or federal work study from WKU.
 Bonner students are also eligible for an additional AmeriCorps education award to pay back school loans or save for future education costs.